echo258/report/reportmd.md

 # TOPICS

 The future of IoT
-Software defined networking vs /and
-Network Function Virtualization
-Social networks and digital security
+Software defined networking vs /and Network Function Virtualization Social networks and digital security
 Social engineering and its importance
+Or Social network and Social engineering and its importance